PacoReinaCampo/MPSoC-NTM/doc/isa/or1k/markdown/instructions/opcode-descriptions.md

 | `rsub.tensor.d`    | `Subtract the double-precision tensor values in frs1 from frs2, then write the result to frd`                                    |
 | `rmul.tensor.d`    | `Multiply the double-precision tensor values in frs1 and frs2, then write the result to frd`                                     |
 | `rdiv.tensor.d`    | `Divide the double-precision tensor value in frs1 into frs2, then write the result to frd`                                       |
-: RV64RARITH - "RV64RARITH Standard Extension for Double-Precision Floating-Point (+ RV32RARITH)"
+: RV64RARITH - "RV64RARITH Expanded Extension for Real Arithmetic (+ RV32RARITH)"

 | instruction name   | instruction description                                                                                                          |
 |--------------------|:---------------------------------------------------------------------------------------------------------------------------------|